This festival has been taking place in Vilnius since 1973 and it is one of the very few authentic festivals of folk music in Europe.

 For more than 40 years, "Skamba skamba kankliai" gathers numerous participants and audience highly appreciating the folk tradition.
 The events of the festival aim to motivate a greater interest of our society and festival guests in Traditional Lithuanian culture and lead to a more professional worldwide presentation of Lithuanian ethnic culture.
 The festival is also a possibility to maintain and broaden relations between local and international folklorists, as well as to develop the cultural tourism in Lithuania.

-Patron of the Festival - President of the Republic of Lithuania Dalia Grybauskaitė
+Patron of the Festival in 2017 - President of the Republic of Lithuania Dalia Grybauskaitė

 Greetings by H.E.
 President Dalia Grybauskaitė, President of the Republic of Lithuania, to the folk festival "Skamba Skamba Kankliai" on its 45th anniversary